Personal Bible Reading for Catholics:

 As a visit to any bookstore will show, there are literally scores of Bible translations to choose from.
 These vary in quality and usefulness and some, as noted above, may even be deleterious to your faith or that of your family’s.
 Catholics should use a Catholic translation as opposed to a Protestant one if, for no other reason, Protestant bibles lack seven books that belong in the Old Testament – the so-called “apocrypha,” properly called the deuterocanonical books.

-The two most common Bible translations in use by Catholics today are the New American Bible (NAB) and the Revised Standard Version-Catholic Edition (RSV-CE).
+The two most common Bible translations in use by Catholics today are the New American Bible, Revised Edition (NABRE) and the Revised Standard Version-Catholic Edition (RSV-CE).
 Many Catholics also use the Jerusalem Bible and the Douay-Rheims, which is based on St. Jerome’s Latin Vulgate and was the Catholic Bible of choice for several hundred years.
 There is also the Christian Community Bible.
 All of these translations are approved by the Church, very readable, and each have their own advantages.
-The NAB is the translation usually heard in the mass readings and found in missals.
+The NABRE is the translation usually heard in the mass readings and found in missals.
 It has extensive footnotes which are generally helpful, plus some maps and charts, depending on which edition you get.
-The NAB translation leans toward the literal; thus the language tends to be on the dry side.
+The NABRE translation leans toward the literal; thus the language tends to be on the dry side.

 Decide On A Reading Plan